 Once your simple syrup is finished, pour into a bottle or container over a fine mesh strainer to strain out peaches.
 You can reserve the peaches for later use, such as to place over oats or ice cream sundaes.

 To serve, either set out simple syrup and add as much to the tea as you like, or add all of the simple syrup to the tea and stir.
 I prefer leaving it separate.
 Serve tea over ice and fresh sliced peaches.
-Yields about 10 servings (with ice and peaches).
+Recipe as originally written yields about 10 servings (with ice and peaches).

 *Peach simple syrup adapted from foodie misadventures.